rwpalmer/tzLib/doc/tzLib_Reference.md

 ### tzLib.getHttpStatus()) --------------------------------------------------------------

 Function and Usage:
 *	When tzLib.setLocalTime() runs, it returns EXIT_SUCCESS, or EXIT_FAILURE, and it records a status message to static memory.
-This function returns the status message.
+This method returns that status message to help with troubleshooting and/or logging purposes.

 Syntax: 	tzLib.getHttpStatus();
 Example:    `If(tzLib.setLocalTime() == EXIT_FAILURE) {`